team5735/SoftwareTrainingDocs/lessons/002_java_concepts_and_review.md

 ### Inheritance

 **Inheritance** is a fancy word for a simple idea: you can create a new class that's based on an existing class.
-The new class (the "subclass") inherits all the methods and variables of the original class (the "parent class").
+The new class (the "subclass") inherits all the methods and variables of the original class (the "parent class"), and can be referenced without any prior mention inside the subclass.

 This is super useful because it lets us reuse code and create specialized versions of our classes.
 We don't use this much in robot code (preferring interfaces, thanks to WPILib's design) but you should still know that inheritance is spelled like this in Java: